-Since our inception in 1988, we have financed our operations primarily through offerings of our equity securities, a private placement of convertible debt (which was repurchased or repaid in 2008), purchases of our equity securities by our collaborators, including sanofi-aventis, revenue earned under our past and present research and development agreements, including our agreements with sanofi-aventis and Bayer HealthCare, our past contract manufacturing agreements, our technology licensing agreements, ARCALYST® (rilonacept) product revenue, and investment income.
+Since our inception in 1988, we have financed our operations primarily through offerings of our equity securities, a private placement of convertible debt (which was repurchased or repaid in 2008), purchases of our equity securities by our collaborators, including sanofi-aventis, revenue earned under our past and present research and development agreements, including our agreements with sanofi-aventis and Bayer HealthCare, our past contract manufacturing agreements, our technology licensing agreements, ARCALYST® product revenue, and investment income.

-Three months ended March 31, 2010 and 2009
+Six months ended June 30, 2010 and 2009

-At March 31, 2010, we had \$413.5 million in cash, cash equivalents, restricted cash, and marketable securities compared with \$390.0 million at December 31, 2009.
-In February 2010, we received \$47.5 million from our landlord in connection with tenant improvement costs for the new laboratory and office facilities that we lease in Tarrytown, New York, and a \$20.0 million annual technology licensing payment from AstraZeneca.
+At June 30, 2010, we had \$380.2 million in cash, cash equivalents, restricted cash, and marketable securities compared with \$390.0 million at December 31, 2009.
+In February 2010, we received \$47.5 million from our landlord in connection with tenant improvement costs for the new laboratory and office facilities that we lease in Tarrytown, New York.
+In addition, in February and June 2010, we received \$20.0 million annual technology licensing payments from AstraZeneca and Astellas, respectively.